alexrutar/mathbib-py/README.md

 mbib get bibtex arxiv:1212.1873
 ```
 will retrieve the arxiv record at [https://arxiv.org/abs/1212.1873](https://arxiv.org/abs/1212.1873).
-However, if you check the output, you will notice that it actually returns
+If you check the output, you will notice that it actually returns
 ```bib
 @article{arxiv:1212.1873,
   author = {Hochman, Michael},